VirtoCommerce/vc-platform/docs/getting-started/lessons/lesson2.md

 ## Prerequisites

-* You need to have locally preinstalled Virto Commerce Platform (backend) and Virto Commerce Storefront (frontend) - see how to deploy and open them in <a href="https://virtocommerce.com/docs/lessons/lesson1" target="_blank">Lesson 1</a>.
+* You need to have locally preinstalled Virto Commerce Platform (backend) and Virto Commerce Storefront (frontend) - see how to deploy and open them in [Lesson 1](lesson1.md).
-* Download the <a href="https://github.com/VirtoCommerce/vc-content/blob/deploy/pages/docs/lessons/electronics-new-products-example.csv" target="_blank">electronics-new-products-example.csv</a> file with new products.
+* Download the [electronics-new-products-example.csv](electronics-new-products-example.csv) file with new products.
-* Download the <a href="https://github.com/VirtoCommerce/vc-content/blob/deploy/pages/docs/lessons/images-example.zip" target="_blank">images-example.zip</a> file and extract the content.
+* Download the [images-example.zip](images-example.zip) file and extract the content.
 There will be 15 images of new products.
-* Microsoft Excel, <a href="https://www.libreoffice.org/" target="_blank">LibreOffice(*free*)</a> or any other .csv file editor.
+* Microsoft Excel or any other .csv file editor.

 ## Create catalog data file in .csv format